 The Research Mentoring-Pair Travel Award (RMPTA) is given in conjunction with the

 Research Symposium, a day-long event held at the annual ASHA Convention.
 The 2019 Research Symposium is scheduled for Saturday, November 23, at the ASHA Convention in Orlando, Florida.
 The award is designed to foster the professional development of students and early-career scientists who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.

 Each student or early-career scientist identifies a more experienced investigator and invites that individual to apply with him or her as a mentor-protégé pair.

 A protégé and mentor apply as a pair and must attend the Symposium together.
-The Symposium takes place all day Saturday at Convention.
+Below are the eligibility requirements: